gabslim912/lifftcashew3/_faqs/who-are-the-main-contributors-of-the-lifft-cashew-project.md

 ---
-title: Who are the main contributors of the Lifft Cashew Project?
-answer: LIFFT-Cashew is currently being implemented by Shelter For Life International in the Senegal, the Gambia, and Guinea-Bissau cashew production zone (SeGaBi Zone).The
-  $38 million project, implemented in partnership with Connexus Corporation, is funded by the United States Department of Agriculture
+title: What is Shelter For Life International?
+answer: "Shelter For Life (SFL) International is a non-profit relief and development organization with headquarters in Minnesota (United States of America), with over 30 years of experience and extensive history in infrastructure, agriculture development, food security, and enterprise development. \n"
 number: 5

 ---